hengshuaiyao/HengshuaiYao.github.io/README.md

 People in the planning literature of RL started using "backward model" (heard from Yangchen) a few years ago; this is just based on the PageRank view of MDPs.

 [Horde (2011)](https://www.cs.swarthmore.edu/~meeden/DevelopmentalRobotics/horde1.pdf): I proposed learning many policies from a single stream of data and studied it in a framework called "[one collection for all (2011)](papers/one_collection_for_all.pdf)".
 Horde was proposed the same year with the main author knowing my work.
-My "one collection for all" paper was written and known to some Horde author from beginning because we were in the same lab.
+My "one collection for all" paper was written and known to him from beginning.

 Papers mentioned above:
 - [A Convergent O(n) Algorithm for Off-policy Temporal-difference Learning with Linear Function Approximation](https://proceedings.neurips.cc/paper/2008/file/e0c641195b27425bb056ac56f8953d24-Paper.pdf).
 Richard S. Sutton, Hamid Maei and Csaba Szepesvári.
 NeurIPS, 2008.